STORY BEHIND THE RECIPE

-After 20 minutes, use a satay stick to prick in the centre, if it comes out clean then it is done
+After 20 minutes, use a satay stick to prick in the centre, if it comes out clean, then it is done.

 Remove plate from the wok and remove the aluminium foil and let the steamed rice cake / Bai Tang Gao cool completely before cutting.
+Serve warm or at room temperature.
 Enjoy!

 - The amount of water for steaming must be the same level as the rack when placed in the wok to allow enough steam to circulate evenly in the wok while steaming.